Skip to main content

 To notate a vibrato, use a wavy line above the tablature.

-In My Guitar Tabs, you can add a vibrato by pressing the vibrato marking button from the Markings Keyboard, the Markings Shortcuts Bar, or the Markings suggestions.
+In My Guitar Tabs, you can add a vibrato by pressing the vibrato marking button from the Markings Keyboard, the Marking Shortcuts Bar, or the Markings suggestions.
 Vibrato can also be applied in one go to a whole Range Selection.

 Bending